Raspberries and Kohlrabi

 Milk: Milk adds additional moisture to the meatballs.
 When combined with the bread crumbs it also prevents the meat proteins from shrinking and creating tough meatballs.

 Canned Pineapple Chunks: Pineapple is the secret to moist chicken meatballs.
-Use the fruit in the meatball and reserve the juice to use in the homemade teriyaki sauce.
-You can use fresh pineapple but you will also need a can of pineapple juice.
+Use the fruit in the meatball and reserve the juice to use in the Homemade Teriyaki Sauce.

 If you love pineapple you will love this Pineapple Cream Cheese Pie.